zain-4it/scratch-quiz/README.md

 # scratch-quiz
-This project is a simple general knowledge quiz game built using Scratch.
-The game present a series of questions and checks the user's  answers in real-time.
-The main features include :
+This is a simple general knowledge quiz game built with Scratch, featuring dynamic Q&A using lists, score tracking, character animations, and custom blocks.
+It demonstrates core programming concepts like loops, variables, and conditionals.

+This project was created as part of my application for a CS50 community job.